Why Millions Of Kids Can't Read, And What Better Teaching Can Do About It

 Jack Silva didn't know anything about how children learn to read.
 What he did know is that a lot of students in his district were struggling.

 Silva is the chief academic officer for Bethlehem, Pa., public schools.
-In 2015, only 56 percent of third graders were scoring proficient on the state reading test.
+In 2015, only 56 percent of third-graders were scoring proficient on the state reading test.
 That year, he set out to do something about that.

 "It was really looking yourself in the mirror and saying, 'Which 4 in 10 students don't deserve to learn to read?' " he recalls.